Skip to content

 Player Single-Season and Career Stats

 Using the Player Season Finder, you can select "Playoffs" in the Game Type filter, and then create your own custom playoff stats leaderboards.
-Did you know that only two players in NBA history have scored at least 5,000 points and grabbed at least 2,500 rebounds in the playoffs?
-The answer: Shaq and Tim Duncan.
+Did you know that only three players in NBA history have scored at least 5,000 points and grabbed at least 2,500 rebounds in the playoffs?
+The answer: Shaq, Tim Duncan, and Lebron James.

 Team and Player Game/Series Stats